How to Get on the Same Page as Your Co-Parent

 Step 3: Set Communication Guidelines.

-It’s important to have communication guidelines or boundaries before you begin your family business meetings.
-Think of these guidelines as “guardrails” on a highway – they keep you on track and in your lane.
-Staying in your lane helps you from veering off into dangerous, unhelpful, or harmful territory.
+It’s important to have communication guidelines before you begin your family business meetings.
+Think of these guidelines as “guardrails” on a highway.
+These guardrails keep you on track and help you to stay in your lane.
+Staying in your lane helps you from veering off into dangerous and unhelpful territory.
 Your kids need you to talk and plan for THEM.
-Using the guardrails to help from keeping you or your co-parent from getting stuck in past, historical wounds, and challenges from your partnered relationship.
-Stay in the present.
+Using the guardrails to help from keeping you or your co-parent from getting stuck in past.

-When creating these guidelines consider stating what you WANT each of you to respect and honor in your co-parenting relationship and stay away from telling each other what you DON’T want.
+When creating guidelines consider stating what you WANT each of you to respect and honor in your co-parenting relationship.
+It is better to avoid telling each other what you DON’T want.
 Our brains work better when we are told what TO do, instead of what NOT to do.
 For example: instead of framing a guideline as: “we agree not to go overtime in our meetings”.
 Frame this as: “We agree to honor our time for meetings and stick with it.”
 We typically recommend each parent come up with 2-3 guidelines that are important for them.
 Once you have each come up with your ideal guidelines share them with each other.
 Confirm you are in agreement with the guidelines each of you have laid out and and clarify anything that may feel unclear.

 Step 4: Set an agenda.

 Setting an agenda can feel a little transactional but it allows for both parties to know what topics to expect will be discussed.
-Setting an agenda it is a great way to limit getting stuck – when you have a proactive approach and goals for the meetings – you are more focused and effective in communication.
+Creating an agenda is a great way to limit getting stuck.
+When you have an outline for the meeting you are more focused and effective in communication.
 These meetings are likely some of the most important opportunities you will have to discuss needs and concerns about your children.
-Staying on track and redirecting each other if one or both of you veer off the agenda or forget the guidelines is important.
+Staying on track and redirecting each other if you veer off the agenda or forget the guidelines is important.
 When this happens redirect with respect.
-And remember, like Brene Brown says, “clear is kind.
+And remember, like Brene Brown says, “clear is kind.”

 Step 5: Lead with logic.